migueltorrescosta/migueltorrescosta.github.io/_posts/2017-10-06-Differential-Cryptography.md

 ## So using Differential Privacy is awesome and we should admire Apple for using it :D

 Yes and No. Using Differential Privacy is great, but Apple didn't release any info on how they are using it.
 They might be using it on a tiny insignificant part and claiming it to be a big thing, or they might be actually doing a great job.
-It's hard to know when companies keep so much information to themselves, which makes sense financially but for some people like me it only makes us stand stronger behind initiatives like the [Open Source Software Movement](https://en.wikipedia.org/wiki/Open-source_software_movement#Legal_issues).
+It's hard to know when companies keep so much information to themselves, which makes sense financially but for outsiders it makes us stand stronger behind initiatives like the [Open Source Software Movement](https://en.wikipedia.org/wiki/Open-source_software_movement#Legal_issues).

 <sup>1</sup> Note that I haven't given a specific method of jumbling the data, that needs proper and careful thought which I might give at a later time.
 Probably not though.